dreamer2908/Sigil-Plugins/README.md

 # Baka-UUID

 It generates a new identifier in UUIDv4 scheme.
 The new id is applied to both metadata and toc file.

+# Baka-Cleaner

+For sources with a lot of junk tags like Skythewood Translations.
+Probably safe for other sources.

+Use with care.
+Save your file before running it.

+1. Fetch the contents with WebToEpub.
+[Screenshot](https://i.imgur.com/v0fZL8K.png)
+2. Run though a batch 50+ saved searches to remove much junk.
+Search around to search for leftover needless styles.
+Make more saved searches for later use.
+[Screenshot](https://i.imgur.com/sJ4z5yp.png)
+3. Validate epub with FlightCrew for syntax errors.
+Ignore all messages about <x> tag not allowed in <y> tag.
+4. Run Baka-Cleaner to fix it up and create clean xhtml code.
+[Screenshot](https://i.imgur.com/ezSbL8O.png)
+5. Correcting heading, metadata, illustrations, retructuring texts, and other actions to meet my quality baseline.